mabreyes/gotyme-casestudy/README.md

 - Data preprocessing and feature engineering
 - XGBoost model training with hyperparameter tuning
-- Model evaluation and metrics tracking
+- Comprehensive model analysis and evaluation
-- Financial impact analysis
+- Financial impact analysis with risk-based assessment
 - REST API for predictions and analysis
 - Docker containerization
 - Automated build and deployment using Make